lvgl/lvgl/docs/porting/os.rst

 this you have to disable the interrupt which uses LVGL functions while :cpp:func:`lv_timer_handler` is running.

-It’s a better approach to simply set a flag or some value in the interrupt, and periodically check it in an LVGL timer (which is run by :cpp:func:`lv_timer_handler`).
+It's a better approach to simply set a flag or some value in the interrupt, and periodically check it in an LVGL timer (which is run by :cpp:func:`lv_timer_handler`).